eucarizan/HyperSkill-Java-SampleProblems/regular_expressions/CheckTheDate/README.md

 # Check the date

 ## Description
 Write a program that uses regular expressions to check whether the input date is valid.
 The input date can be in any of the two formats: `yyyy-mm-dd` or `dd-mm-yyyy`.
-The year must be `19yy` or `20yy`. `- /.` symbols can be used as splitters.
+The year must be 19yy or 20yy. `- /.` symbols can be used as splitters.

 `dd` from `01` to `31`

 `mm` from `01` to `12`

-For a given string output `Yes` if this string is a valid date, otherwise output No.
+For a given string output `Yes` if this string is a valid date, otherwise output `No`.

 ## Examples
 **Sample Input 1:**